Prospect-Robotics/Robot2025/README.md

 See the [ssh-keygen man page](https://linux.die.net/man/1/ssh-keygen) for more information.

 Then, you need to copy the contents of the public fingerprint (in the directory ~/.ssh by default).
-The default name is id_rsa, so the command to copy it would be
+The default name is `id_rsa`, so the command to copy it would be
 ```
 # linux
 cat ~/.ssh/id_rsa.pub | xclip -selection clipboard